Arabian-vACC/OMAE-U.A.E-FIR-Controller-Pack/.changelogs/airac2412r1.md

 # [U.A.E FIR] AIRAC 2412 - Revision 1
 @U.A.E FIR Operations The Operations Department has been updating the **U.A.E FIR [OMAE]** sector file.
 Controllers must either perform a clean installation of the sector file or download the update package and overwrite their current files.

+Please note that the update package only contains the affected files and does not include the entire U.A.E sector file.
+If you need to redownload the full sector file, please download the install package instead.

 ## Sector File Changelog:
 ### Ground Radar Plugin